 Upward vertical motion in the atmosphere is caused by positive relative vorticity.
 Clouds and precipitation are associated with positive vorticity, while clear skies and dry conditions are associated with negative vorticity.
 Cloud, drought, and rain forecasts can be improved by looking at vorticity patterns.

 What's the deal with POP - probability of precipitation?
 Read the answer.

 I mentioned the curl of a vector earlier.
 What does that mean?
 The relative vorticity is calculated from wind data using this idea.
 Calculate the difference between:

 1) the change in southerly component of wind as you go east and

 2) the change in westerly component of wind as you go north.

-respectively.
+Vorticity shear and advection are the two mechanisms.
 The maximum and minimum weather map symbols can appear and disappear quickly.
-That makes them more difficult to track from the map on one time frame to the subsequent atmosphere diagrams.
+This makes it harder to track them from one map to the next.
+There's vorticity shear and advection.

 Go back from Weather Map Symbols to the